Address

 The Lekki Conservation Centre occupies seventy-eight hectares of protected wetland on the Lekki Peninsula, one of Lagos’s fastest-developing corridors.
 Established in 1990 by the Nigerian Conservation Foundation with land and initial support from Chevron Corporation, the reserve represents one of the city’s most enduring environmental interventions.
 Long before the surrounding estates and commercial infrastructure arrived, this stretch of land formed part of a wider coastal ecosystem linking the Lekki Lagoon to the Lagos Lagoon.
 Much of that landscape has since given way to development; the conservation centre preserves a fragment of what once defined the peninsula.

-The reserve’s terrain moves between swamp forest, mangrove wetlands, and open savannah patches.
+The reserve’s terrain ranges from swamp forest and mangrove wetlands to open savannah patches.
 Trails wind through these habitats, revealing a coastal ecology that still supports considerable biodiversity.
 Bushbucks, Maxwell’s duikers, crocodiles, monitor lizards, and several monkey species inhabit the reserve, while more than three hundred plant species form the structural foundation of the landscape.
 Mangroves line the waterways, stabilising the shoreline and sustaining fish nurseries within the broader watershed.

 One of the centre’s defining features is the canopy walkway, a 401-metre suspended bridge system completed in 2015.
 Rising roughly twenty-two metres above the forest floor, the walkway crosses six towers connected by rope-and-cable bridges that sway gently with each step.
 The experience offers a rare vantage point across the peninsula’s remaining green canopy, where the scale of the ecosystem becomes visible against distant lagoon water and a city skyline that seems, for a moment, theoretical.